Skip to main content

 Your blood pressure spikes on the Schuylkill because traffic-induced stress activates your fight-or-flight system, which raises both heart rate and pressure.
 That spike is not the same as sustained hypertension.
 We average across days and contexts to find the true baseline.

 Most patients should check blood pressure once or twice daily for a focused 7-day period, then taper to twice weekly once the trend is clear.
 Daily checks forever often raise anxiety more than they raise insight.
-We tailor the frequency to your specific risk profile.
+We set the frequency to your specific risk profile.

 Wrist blood pressure monitors are usually less accurate than upper arm cuffs because wrist anatomy and positioning vary too much.
 We recommend an upper arm cuff that is listed on ValidateBP.org.
 Omron and Withings make reliable validated devices.